 Last week, the FTC, by a 3-2 vote along party lines, adopted its click-to-cancel rule, which purports to make it easier to cancel gym memberships, streaming services, and the like.
 [We wrote about it here.]
 The final rule will apply across the economy to any business that offers negative option plans (e.g., subscriptions) and would provide the Commission with the ability to obtain civil penalties from covered entities for any misrepresentation about the underlying product or service.

-For longtime FTC watchers, this rule is a significant departure from other rules promulgated under Section 18 of the FTC.
+For longtime FTC watchers, this rule is a significant departure from other rules promulgated under Section 18 of the FTC Act.
 And while three Commissioners get to decide how the Commission interprets the law, the minority’s position should not be overlooked, on this and other issues.
 For one thing, the minority opinion could signal where the Commission might go if there is a change in administration.
 For another, the minority can highlight legal questions that will need to be settled by federal courts.
 And we have seen quite a bit of that in recent months, as minority commissioners have made their opinions known, in a series of impossible-to-ignore dissents.

 Commissioner Melissa Holyoak’s dissent from the click-to-cancel rule is just the latest example.
 There, she argued that (1) the majority failed to follow the Magnusson-Moss rulemaking process, (2) the new rule incentivizes companies to avoid negative options by raising risks associated with such features, and (3) the Commission’s changes to the prior version of the Rule likely would not withstand judicial scrutiny.
 She also accused FTC Chair Lina Khan of blatant electioneering: